Patient Rights & Responsibilities

 - Receive quality, safe care within the range of services that the hospital provides.

-- Receive care without being discriminated against because of race, color, gender, sexual orientation, age, disability, religion, national origin, culture, or ability to pay.
+- Receive care without being discriminated against because of race, color, gender, sexual orientation, age, disability, religion, national origin, (including, but not limited to, English proficiency), sex, gender identity including sex stereotyping, age, disability, culture, or ability to pay.

 - Be informed of the hospital’s policies about your rights and health care.